micheleantonazzi/generic-dataset/README.md

 [![](https://sonarcloud.io/api/project_badges/measure?project=micheleantonazzi_generic-dataset&metric=security_rating)](https://sonarcloud.io/dashboard/index/micheleantonazzi_generic-dataset)
 [![](https://sonarcloud.io/api/project_badges/measure?project=micheleantonazzi_generic-dataset&metric=vulnerabilities)](https://sonarcloud.io/dashboard/index/micheleantonazzi_generic-dataset)

-This library is designed to support machine learning and data science programmers.
-In fact, they work with datasets, but each dataset is different from the others. 'generic-dataset' is a **configurable framework** which, with a few lines of code, generates automatically the code and the necessary classes to manage a dataset of any kind.
+This is a **configurable framework** that generates automatically the code and the necessary classes to manage a dataset of any kind.
 This is possible using the **metaprogramming paradigm**.
+The programmer can create his own dataset manager according to his needs.
 In addition, it also offers useful utility to manipulate *numpy arrays*.
 This utility builds a pipeline (a series of operations to modify an array) which can also be easily run on **GPU** without modifying the code.
-For this reason, this library is particularly suitable for image datasets.
+For this reason, this library is particularly suitable for **image datasets** or for those datasets that massively use numpy arrays.
+Since that the code generated at run-time suffers from the lack of type hints and auto-completion features, stub files can be automatically created using the [stub-generator package](https://github.com/micheleantonazzi/python-stub-runtime-generator).

 ## Installation